-COLIN BRUCE CARTER PRESIDENT Qualifications B.Com, MBA Tenure Geelong Football Club Limited Director for nine years, and President for seven years Experience Colin joined the Board of Directors in July 2008 after previously serving from 1987 until 1993.
-Colin stepped down in 1993 as a result of being appointed to the AFL Commission, a role he held until early 2008.
-Colin is a senior adviser to the Boston Consulting Group and is also a Director of SEEK and Lend Lease.
-Other Responsibilities Member of Geelong Football Club Limited Corporate Governance Committee Member of Geelong Football Club Limited Finance & Audit Committee Member of Geelong Football Club Limited Remuneration Committee
+COLIN BRUCE CARTER - PRESIDENT Qualifications B.Com, MBA Tenure Geelong Football Club Limited Director appointed 30 July 2008, and President for eight years.
+Experience Colin joined the Board of Directors in July 2008 after previously serving from 1987 until 1993 when he stepped down on being appointed to the AFL Commission, a role he held until early 2008.
+Colin is currently a senior adviser to The Boston Consulting Group (BCG) and a director of Lendlease, the National Golf Club and The Australian Ballet Foundation.
+Until recently, he served on the boards of SEEK, Wesfarmers and World Vision.
+His career was with BCG as a consultant advising on strategy, organisation and governance issues.
+Other Responsibilities Member of Geelong Football Club Limited Corporate Governance Committee, Finance & Audit Committee and Remuneration Committee

-ROBERT JOHN GARTLAND VICE PRESIDENT Qualifications Cert.
-IV Business (Estate Agency Practice), CEA (REIV) MAICD Tenure Geelong Football Club Limited Director for eleven; years, and Vice President for four years Experience Born and educated in Geelong, Bob has been a lifelong supporter of the Geelong Cats.
-He has been a Director of the Geelong Cats since 2007, Vice President since 2014 and is a member of the Geelong Football Club Past Players and Officials Association.
-Bob is also Chair of the Geelong Cats Honouring the Past Management Committee, is a Foundation Member of the Geelong Cats Forever Bequest Club, and is Chair of the Geelong Cats History Society, and a Life Member of the Geelong Football Club.
-Bob has been an active member of the Geelong Business Community for 37 years, and been involved in the Property and Real Estate industry for 32 years.
-His associated companies consult to clients on Real Estate investment and development, and have managed a portfolio in excess of \$300 million, have won substantial recognition for business achievements, and was awarded "Business of the Year" in the Geelong Business Excellence Awards.
-Bob has served on various business and community boards and committees in the Geelong Region, is a former Deputy Chair of the Central Geelong Management Committee, is an Ambassador for Anam Cara Community Hospice, and is a recipient of the Kevin Hitchcock Medal for services to the Community.
-Bob is married to Phillipa, they have two children and three grandchildren, who are all avid Geelong supporters.
+ROBERT JOHN GARTLAND - VICE PRESIDENT Qualifications Cert.
+IV Business (Estate Agency Practice), CEA (REIV) MAICD Tenure Geelong Football Club Limited Director appointed 15 June 2007, and Vice President for five years Experience Bob has been a Director of the Geelong Cats since 2007, Vice President since 2014, chair of the Geelong Cats Honouring the Past Management Committee, a Foundation Member of the Geelong Cats Forever Bequest Club, Chair of the Geelong Cats History Society and a Life Member of the Geelong Football Club.
+Bob has received substantial recognition for his business achievements and was awarded 'Business of the Year' in the Geelong Business Excellence Awards.
+Bob has served on various business and community boards in the Geelong Region, is an Ambassador for Anam Cara Community Hospice and was awarded the Hitchcock Medal for services to the community.
 Other Responsibilities Chair of Geelong Football Club Limited Remuneration Committee